react-cosmos/react-cosmos/docs/README.md

 > React Cosmos picks up `webpack.config.js` automatically.
 Since you're using exported `webpackConfig` generate by `craco`, don't forgot to remove the `"webpack": { "configPath": "react-scripts/config/webpack.config"}` inside of the `cosmos.config.json` if you have that setup.
 Use `webpack.configPath` if you prefer to customize the `webpack config` path.

+> `globalImports` accept an array of strings, so if you want to add additional global CSS files, add them like this: `"globalImports": ["src/index.css","src/app.css"]`

 ## Next.js

 > **Currently Cosmos doesn't work with Next.js v10.0.6 or above.
 Downgrade to `next@10.0.5` until the issue is resolved.
 Read [#1289](https://github.com/react-cosmos/react-cosmos/issues/1289) for more context.**